esoren/sx3_tach/README.md

 # sx3_tach
-Tachometer and Button board for an SX3 CNC Mill retrofit
+Code for sx3 tachometer and button board